RickWeng/Gif_LandCoverVAN/README.md

 # Land Cover Change, Vancouver, 1985-2012
 Scripts of raw data processing are not provided here.
-Only the script of reclassification, extraction, and visualization are provided.
+Only the scripts of reclassification, extraction, and visualization are provided.

 ## Goal
 Animation showing land cover change in Vancouver, 1985-2012